zalando/postgres-operator/docs/user.md

 If no resources are defined in the manifest they will be obtained from the configured [default requests](reference/operator_parameters.md#kubernetes-resource-requests).

-## Use taints and tolerations for dedicated PostgreSQL nodes
+## Use taints, tolerations and node affinity for dedicated PostgreSQL nodes

 To ensure Postgres pods are running on nodes without any other application pods, you can use [taints and tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)